tonton-pixel/Unihan-kJapaneseKun-kJapaneseOn-Error-Report/README.md

 ### Revision 2

+- Updated Unihan_Readings.txt to Unicode version 13.0.0.
+- Removed correction of kJapaneseKun for U+85E0 藠 (fixed in Unicode 13.0.0).
-- Added 1 missing correction for U+5B08 嬈
+- Added 1 missing correction for U+5B08 嬈.

+## Addenda

+以上です。